-Please state any interruptions in your active research time after your doctoral degree caused by any of the grounds recognised by the Swedish Research Council.
-The interruption shall be calculated as a full-time equivalent and be rounded up into full calendar months.
+Please state any longer interruptions in your active research time after your doctoral degree caused by any of the grounds recognised by the Swedish Research Council.
+Please state the interruption calculated as a full-time equivalent and rounded up into full calendar months.
 Please see the recognised grounds for deductible time under the heading “Career age” above.

 Global goals for sustainable development

 State which of the 17 UN sustainable development goals External link, opens in new window. (according to Agenda 2030) your project is linked to in particular, or if none of them is relevant.
 Further information is available under the heading “Follow-up of funding of development research” at the beginning of the call text.